moneytech/wsock/README.md

 **wsock wsockconnect(ipaddr addr, const char *subprotocol, const char *url, int64_t deadline);**

 Connect to a server.
-Subprotocol may be NULL.
-It can also be a comma-separated list of protocols.
+Subprotocol is a comma-delimited list of supported subprotocols.
 Put preferred protocols before less preferred ones.
+Server will choose one of the subprotocols -- to find out which one, use wsocksubprotocol() function.
+Setting subprotocol to NULL means that the server is free to choose any subprotocol.

 **const char *wsockurl(wsock s);**

-After accepting a connection, you can retrieve the URL requester by peer using this function.
+After accepting a connection, you can retrieve the URL requested by peer using this function.

 **const char *wsocksubprotocol(wsock s);**